-- 2 tablespoons fresh squeezed lime juice
+- 2 tbsp lime juice

-- 2 tablespoons fresh cilantro chopped
+- 2 tbsp cilantro, chopped

-- Cook vegetables: Add 1 tbsp olive oil to the same large pot.
-Add in carrots and cook for 3 minutes.
+- Cook vegetables: Add 1 tbsp oil to the same pot.
+Add in carrots and onions and cook for 4-5 minutes or until the vegetables start to get tender.
 Add in garlic and ginger and cook for an additional minute.